“The supreme accomplishment is to blur the line between work and play.” Arnold J. Toynbee

 Opportunity to start your own business

-People tend to think of businesses as traditional bricks and mortar, which is too expensive to start and the risks of failure and losing that investment is too high.
+People tend to think of businesses as traditional bricks and mortar, which can be quite costly to start and the risks of failure or losing that investment seems too high.
 However, in retrospect, starting a business is much easier than people think and there are endless online opportunities that people simply are not taking advantage of.

 Understandably it is difficult to decipher where to begin.
 How would you even get your message out there?